25 Facts About Mold Most People Do Not Know About

 Because paint cannot permanently contain mold, these homes can end up becoming chronic health hazards or so-called sick homes in which people suffer breathing and other allergy-related health problems.

-Well, walking mold might be an exaggeration, but in the forest, some molds take the form of slime.
+Well, mold moving around might be an exaggeration, but in the forest, some molds take the form of slime.
 This slime moves and roils and has very real mobility powers.

 As these types of molds proliferate, they can sense their surroundings and alter their course as a result of chemotaxis, a type of chemical process that permits mobility and allows the mold to actually avoid harmful chemicals in the environment.